-- 34.03 The Human Rights Watch annual report for 2007, "Eritrea: events of 2006", published 11 January 2007, notes: "In 2006 government officials and members of sports teams defected when abroad, as others had in previous years.
-To discourage defections, the government reportedly began requiring the posting of bonds equivalent to US\$7,000 for participants in sports teams traveling outside the country."
-[29h](p4) - 34.04 On 1 June 2006, new regulations were brought in by the Eritrean authorities regarding the entry into, and travel within Eritrea, by foreign nationals.
-The Government of Eritrea required all visitors and foreign residents to obtain travel permits for any travel outside Asmara city limits.
-(US OSAC)[4c] (Eritrea Daily, 31 May 2006) [38b] The OSAC travel warning continues: "The GSE [Government of the State of Eritrea] has cited security and safety concerns as the reasons for requiring travel permits for all travel outside Asmara."
-[4c] - 34.05 The Canadian IRB published a reply dated 27 February 2007 that describes in detail the different sorts of Eritrean passports, the Eritrean domestic identity card, the Eritrean driver's licence, and notes that birth, death and military service certificates can only be obtained by Eritrean citizens within Eritrea.
-[68d] - 34.06 Awate carried a report on 17 July 2006, "In tit-for-tat, Eritrea refuses entry visa to Americans" that reported that Eritreans holding dual American and Eritrean identity would only be accepted into Eritrea on the validity of their Eritrean identification papers.
+Daily, 31 May 2006) [38b] The OSAC travel warning continues: "The GSE [Government of the State of Eritrea] has cited security and safety concerns as the reasons for requiring travel permits for all travel outside Asmara."
+[4c]

+- 34.08 The Canadian IRB published a reply dated 27 February 2007 that describes in detail the different sorts of Eritrean passports, the Eritrean domestic identity card, the Eritrean driver's licence, and notes that birth, death and military service certificates can only be obtained by Eritrean citizens within Eritrea.
+[68d] - 34.09 Awate carried a report on 17 July 2006, "In tit-for-tat, Eritrea refuses entry visa to Americans" that reported that Eritreans holding dual American and Eritrean identity would only be accepted into Eritrea on the validity of their Eritrean identification papers.
 [50h] The report outlines the financial penalties of being redocumented by the Eritrean authorities, and notes "The new directive would deny these Eritreans the safety net of their adopted countries..."
-[50h]

-34.07 The USSD report for 2006 adds, "The law has no provisions concerning exile, and the government generally did not use exile."
+[50h] - 34.10 Eritrea Daily reported on 13 August 2007 that the US Government ordered the closure of the Eritrean Consulate in Oakland, California.
+[38f] The US Embassy in Asmara had previously closed its visa section in February 2007.
+[38f] - 34.11 The USSD report for 2006 adds, "The law has no provisions concerning exile, and the government generally did not use exile."
 [4k]